skip to content

 Entity List (CE)

 After locating the static player address, I checked what accesses it again.
 This time, the instruction used ebx*4 in the effective address calculation.
-Multiplying an index by 4 is a classic sign of an array of pointers in other words, an entity list.
+Multiplying an index by 4 is a classic sign of an array of pointers, in other words, an entity list.
 So here, ebx functions as the entity index, and the base address is the start of the entity array.

 Find access address (CE)